markdwags/uor-markers/README.md

 The `iconname` must match the name of the image in the `Data\Client\MapIcons` folder.
 If no icon exists, it will display a simple dot using the color defined.

+`zoom level` defines when the icon will show/hide when zooming.  `0 = furthest` and `9 = closest` so if you had a marker zoom level set to 1 (for example dungeon entrances), it will show at any zoom level except if you're all the way out (at 0).
+Default level is 3.

 ## Help

 Need more help?
 Check out the [ClassicUO Wiki Page](https://github.com/andreakarasho/ClassicUO/wiki/World-Map).